What Is a 403(b) Retirement Plan?

 Unless you designate it as a Roth contribution, your payroll deduction is tax-deferred, meaning it’s not included in your annual taxable income.
 Instead, you pay taxes on it when you make withdrawals in retirement.
 Your employer may also match a percentage of your contributions, but they’re not required to.

-After choosing how much you want to deduct from each paycheck, that money is compiled within your retirement account, plus any contributions from your employer.
+Once you decide how much to contribute from each paycheck, that amount goes straight into your retirement account — along with any matching contributions from your employer.

 Over time, you may benefit from compounding interest, as you invest the money in your 403(b) into securities like bonds and mutual funds.
 This helps grow your retirement fund and makes a great option for building your retirement savings if you’re in one of the qualifying jobs.